1 Maund to kg Conversion 1 मन (मौंड) में कितने किलोग्राम होते हैं?

 In South Asia, scrap is often purchased locally using Maunds or Sers, especially from rural collectors.
 However, when this scrap enters formal markets or export channels, weights must be converted into kgs to mt or mt to kgs.

-The Maund to Kg Calculator plays an important role by:
+The Calculator plays an important role by:

 - Helping traders convert local measurements into export-ready units